aristanetworks/anta/docs/faq.md

 ## `<Foo>Timeout` error in the logs
 ???+ faq "`Timeout` error in the logs"

-    When running the `anta`, you receive `<Foo>Timeout` errors in the logs (could be ReadTimeout, WriteTimeout, ConnectTimeout, PoolTimeout, ... you name it Timeout).
+    When running ANTA, you can receive `<Foo>Timeout` errors in the logs (could be ReadTimeout, WriteTimeout, ConnectTimeout, PoolTimeout).
+More details on the timeouts of the underlying library are available here: https://www.python-httpx.org/advanced/timeouts/

     This might be due to the time the host on which ANTA is run takes to reach the target devices (for instance if going through firewalls, NATs, ...) or when a lot of tests are being run at the same time on a device (eAPI has a queue mechanism to avoid exhausting EOS resources because of a high number of simultaneous eAPI requests).